carbon-language/carbon-lang/docs/design/generics/details.md

 ### Model

-The associated type can be modeled by a witness table field in the interface.
+The associated type can be modeled by a witness table field in the interface's witness table.

 ```
 interface Iterator {